rgwood/VancouverZoningMap/README.md

 # Vancouver Zoning Map - Work In Progress

 The client side of a map of all Vancouver properties.
-[Live version here](http://vanmap.reillywood.com).
+[Live version here](http://vanmap.reillywood.com) (give it 15 seconds if the map doesn't show up right away, it's running on a free Heroku instance).

 ## Technical deets